senchalabs/docs-i18n/guides/layouts/README.md

-# Using Layouts in Sencha Touch 2
+# Using Layouts in Sencha Touch

 {@video vimeo 38128757}

 ## Intro and HBox

 Layouts describe the sizing and positioning on [Components](#!/guide/components) in your app.
-For example, an email client might have a list of messages pinned to the left, taking say one third of the available width, and a message viewing panel in the rest of the screen.
+For example, an email client might have a list of messages pinned to the left, taking up one third of the available width, and a message viewing panel in the rest of the screen.

 We can achieve this using an hbox layout and its ability to *'flex'* items within it.
-Flexing means we divide the available area up based on the *flex* of each child component, so to achieve our example above we can set up flexes like this:
+Flexing means that we divide the available area based on the *flex* of each child component, so to achieve our example above we can set up flexes like shown in the following image:

 {@img hbox.jpg}

-The code for this is simple, we just need to specify the 'hbox' layout on any Container, then supply a flex for each of the child components (Panels in this case):
+In the code for this layout we need to specify the 'hbox' layout on any Container, then supply a flex parameter for each of the child components (Panels in this case) as follows:

 	Ext.create('Ext.Container', {
 		fullscreen: true,